 At Lexer, we test our products and features on all browsers to make sure they work.
 We know you probably have a preferred browser - we do too!

-We want to make sure you have the best Lexer experience, so we’ve come up with a breakdown of things we’ve noticed across different browsers, to help you choose the right one for you.
+We want to make sure you have the best Lexer experience, so we’ve come up with this guide to breakdown the things we’ve noticed across different browsers, to help you choose the right one for you.

 We love Google Chrome, it’s Lexer’s preferred web browser.